mkaplan9/city_guides/seattle.md

 ## Beer
 ### Stoup German Pilsner
 I really like pilsners, except when they remind me of what Budweiser tastes like.
-That's to say, I like ___ pilsners.
 This one fits the bill and is probably my favorite light beer in Seattle.

 ### Elysian Dragonstooth Stout
 Creamy and flavorful.
 Good fro dark, cold Seattle nights.